Vastmindz-Public-Repository/Web-SDK/readme.md

 ## Getting started

-To run a quick demo of our web SDK, run the following command:
+To run a quick demo of our web SDK, run the following CLI commands:
 ```
 $ npm install
 $ npm run example:browser